Titans rally from 10 down at half, edge 49ers 20-17 - NewsBreak

 The 49ers (8-7) lost for the second time in seven games as they try to hold onto a wild-card berth in the NFC.
 Their loss ensured a playoff berth for Dallas, which can clinch the NFC East with a win over Washington on Sunday night.

-Garoppolo tied it with a 2-yard TD pass to Brandon Aiyuk with 2:20 left, a score set up by a 56-yard catch-and-run by Samuel down to the Tennessee 6.
+Garoppolo tied it with a 2-yard TD pass to Brandon Aiyuk with 2:20 left, a score set up by a down to the Tennessee 6.

 This was the Niners’ first loss after leading by 10 or more at halftime under coach Kyle Shanahan — they had been 18-0 in the regular season and playoffs with those leads.
 They hadn’t blown such a lead since Week 14 of 2016 to the Jets under Chip Kelly.